iamsrp/genecode/README.md

 Examples
 --------

-An example of a function written by the package is one which attempts to create the mapping from "Firstname Lastname" to "Lastname, F."; this comes from the NamingSolver class in the example directory and happens to be pretty optimal.
-This has been formatted and annotated for clarity.
+An example of a function written by the package is one which attempts to create the mapping from "Firstname Lastname" to "Lastname, F."; this comes from the `NamingSolver` class in the `example` package and happens to be pretty optimal.
+The resultant code has been formatted and annotated for clarity.

 ```
 # Join together the last pair of strings, "Lastname, " and "F.",